 MVV and residence permit combined

-You can submit your application yourself using the Entry and Residence Procedure (TEV) via the Dutch embassy or consulate in your home country or ‘country of continuous residence’ (ie. where you have legally stayed continuously for at least three months).
+You can submit your application yourself using the Entry and Residence Procedure (TEV) via the Dutch embassy or consulate in your home country or country of continuous residence where you legally stayed continuously for at least three months.

 Alternatively, if you have a sponsor in the Netherlands, the sponsor can apply for the Entry and Residence Procedure (TEV) on your behalf by filling in the application form, collecting the relevant documents from you and sending it all to the IND.